Opeyemi-Omotayo/Opeyemi-Omotayo/README.md

 - 🌍  I'm based in Lagos, Nigeria
 - 🌱 I’m mastering Next JS
-- 👯 I’m looking to collaborate on interesting projects, say hi on [twitter](https://twitter.com/opeyemiMotayo) and [linkedin](https://www.linkedin.com/in/opeyemi-omotayo-a67255224/)
+- 👯 I’m open to collaborate on interesting projects, say hi on [twitter](https://twitter.com/opeyemiMotayo) and [linkedin](https://www.linkedin.com/in/opeyemi-omotayo-a67255224/)
 - 📫 You can contact me at opeyemi.motayo1@gmail.com.
 - ⚡ I'm an arsenal fan...#COYG